Flash & Fill / Flash & Batt –

 Using 2 Different Types of Insulation for Lower Cost

-Foam it Green spray foam insulation can be combined with other insulations to make a powerful hybrid method that gets similar results as doing all closed cell foam but with less cost.
+Foam it Green spray foam insulation can be combined with other insulation to make a powerful hybrid method.
+You can get similar results as doing all closed cell foam but with less cost.
 It’s a great way to get the benefits of closed cell spray foam and save money on insulation at the same time.

 You get the high r-value, tight building envelope and water resistance by using Foam it Green closed cell foam first.
 Then the less expensive insulation adds some r-value without having its performance destroyed by air flowing through it.

 When you use Foam it Green Closed Cell Spray Foam for the first 50% of the R-value and then use Foam it Green Anti-Microbial Open Cell Spray Foam.
 It’s the most convenient way to save energy and money.

 - A Tight Air Barrier throughout the wall

 - Higher Compound R-value than using other forms of filler